Chapin Award for Student Research

 The Department of History is pleased to offer Chapin Scholarships to assist qualified students conducting archival and other primary source research.
-The scholarships are designed to help meritorious graduate students with expenses such as travel, lodging, copying, archive and library fees, purchasing research materials, and other costs directly related to significant research based on primary source materials.
-In exceptional cases with faculty support, undergraduate awardees will also be considered.
-The topic of the historical research is open.
-Applications are due Monday, December 2nd, 2013 and recipients will be notified soon after.
+The scholarships are designed to help meritorious graduate and undergraduate students in the History honors program with expenses such as travel, lodging, copying, archive and library fees, purchasing research materials, and other costs directly related to significant research based on primary source materials.
+Applications are received on a rolling basis and recipients will be notified soon after.
 As a condition of acceptance, recipients of the award will present findings from their research at a departmental awards reception the following spring.
 The awards are made possible by a generous growing endowment from Nancy Lanphier and Charles Armstrong Chapin.

 The Chapin Award committee invites applications and nominations for this year’s Chapin History Award.
 Applicants must be History graduate students or advanced undergraduate History majors with an ambitious project that will require traveling for research with primary source material.
 Complete applications should include: